 - Revoked the EPA’s landmark Clean Power Plan;

-- Announced the United States will withdraw from the 195-country Paris Climate Agreement;
+- Announced the United States would withdraw from the 195-country Paris Climate Agreement;

 - Asked the courts to delay a hearing about limits on mercury and other toxic pollutants from power plants, which suggests he plans to weaken such rules;